HITECHCRIME/HC_SG97_Sherpa/README.md

 sherpa
 sherpa

-(only) way's up
+only way's up
 laid with ice
 getting - worn out
 daily sacrifice's callin'
-so you better - own that
+ya better - own that
+own that

-(only) way's now
+only way's now
 throws of dice
 getting worn out
 always lucking out
-getting all the slots for a mission pushing them ladders vain for a reason off to tones of crowd always so gleeful
+getting all the slots for a mission pushing them ladders vain for a reason off to tones of crowd so gleeful

-the unskilled will devour
-mists of the frozen

-making safe passage
+at this ungodly hour - eyes on the mists of the frozen the unskilled will devour you better hold on sherpa's making safe passage